Trends

 • QR without integrated payment: customer scans to see the menu, then waits for the server to order.
 You stack the downsides without the benefits.

-• QR without photos: text-only QR menu loses 80% of its value.
-Photos = revenue.
+• QR without photos: text-only QR menu loses much of its value.

 • Hidden QR: a tiny sticker in the table corner = no one sees it.
 Visible and inviting.